CalderaWP/caldera-state/README.md

 * Once source of single source of state
     - We need to state management in CF core, pro, and add-ons.
 * Isolated testing.
-    - This package had 28 tests at initial commit.
     - Test basic functionality with mocks here.
     - Test that it actually works with CF REST API in CF.